 Brogdon's late basket lifts Pacers over Timberwolves

 Malcolm Brogdon nailed a tiebreaking 15-footer with 18.7 seconds left and T.J.
-Warren scored a game-high 28 points Friday night as the host Indiana Pacers spoiled the return of Karl-Anthony Towns with a 116-114 victory over the Minnesota Timberwolves to sweep a tightly contested home-and-home series.
+Warren scored a game-high 28 points Friday night as the host Indiana Pacers spoiled the return of Karl-Anthony Towns with a 116-114 victory over the Minnesota Timberwolves in Indianapolis.
+The win allowed Indiana to sweep a tightly contested home-and-home series.
 The Pacers won 104-99 at Minnesota on Wednesday in a game Towns missed with an illness to continue a string of 15 straight absences after earlier having suffered a knee injury.

 The All-Star center had a team-high 27 points in 28 minutes in his first game since Dec.
 13, and was still producing with 1:48 remaining when his two free throws pulled Minnesota into a 114-all tie.
 But with the score still tied, Towns committed an out-of-bounds turnover with 1:16 to go and teammate Andrew Wiggins had a similar miscue with 31.3 seconds left, setting up Brogdon's game-winner.